-Those who’ve spent time around a narcissist, will already know all to well just how confusing they can be, just how confusing your life becomes, slowly losing your own perceptions and reality, how manipulating they are and how they can straight out lie often believing their own lies, with you believing their lies as they are so convincing in what they do.
+Those who’ve spent time around a narcissist will already know all too well just how confusing they can be, just how confusing your life becomes, slowly losing your own perceptions and reality, how manipulative narcissists are and how they can straight out lie, often believing their own lies, with you believing their lies as they are so convincing in what they do.

-This is how they play the victim and twist reality.
+This is how narcissists play the victim and twist the story to suit their reality.

-The narcissist will project any unhealed parts of themselves onto others, as they simply will not and can not take responsibility for their own actions, they don’t like how they are empty, they need approval and seek attention, they are pathologically envious and jealous of those around them, they will fabricate, distort, lie, triangulate and blame shift any of their own wrongdoings onto others.
+The narcissist will project any unhealed parts of themselves onto others, as they simply will not and can not take responsibility for their own actions, they don’t like how they are empty, they need approval and seek attention, they are pathologically Jealous And Envious of those around them, they will fabricate, distort, lie, Triangulation and blame shift any of their own wrongdoings onto others.
 This creates an alternative or false reality in the narcissist’s own mind.

 If they say someone is insecure, they are insecure.